bintracker/bintracker/docs/setup.md

 #### Core Package

 The core package contains only Bintracker itself, without the MAME emulator and the Tclkit utility.
 Use this if you already have MAME installed.
+Note that Bintracker requires MAME v0.233 or higher.

 Extract `bintracker-win64-core.zip` to a directory of your choice.
 Download [Tclkit 8.6 for Windows 64-bit](https://tclkits.rkeene.org/fossil/wiki/Downloads).
 Move the executable to `bintracker\3rdparty` and rename it to `tclkit.exe`.
 Now, adjust `bintracker\config\emulators.windows.scm`, where `program-name` is the path to your `mame.exe` and `"roms"` is the path to your MAME ROM directory.